-Longdom invites all the participants from all over the world to attend on Resources during Dec 06-07, 2021 in Dubai, UAE.
-With the theme “Advanced scientific improvements and new challenges in Craniofacial Surgery” which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions.
+Longdom Conferences invites all the participants from all over the world to attend on Resources during December 14-15, 2022 in New York, USA.
+The theme “Advanced scientific improvements and new challenges in Craniofacial Surgery” includes prompt keynote presentations, Oral talks, Poster presentations, and Exhibitions.

-Craniofacial surgery is a surgical subspecialty that deals with congenital and acquired deformities of the head, skull, face, neck, jaws and associated structures.
-Although craniofacial treatment often involves the manipulation of bone, craniofacial surgery is not tissue-specific; craniofacial surgeons deal with bone, skin, nerve, muscle, teeth, and another related anatomy.
+Craniofacial surgery is a surgical subspecialty that deals with congenital and acquired deformities of the head, skull, face, neck, jaws, and associated structures.
+Although craniofacial treatment often involves the manipulation of bone, craniofacial surgery is not tissue-specific; craniofacial surgeons deal with bone, skin, nerve, muscle, teeth, and other related anatomy.

 Importance and Scope: